Skip to content

 • Vanishes: values < 1.0 decay exponentially

 The DeepSeek team measured this with "Amax Gain Magnitude"—a metric tracking the maximum ratio of output to input signal magnitude across all layers.
-In standard HC, this metric hits ~3000 in deep networks.
-Training becomes impossible.
+In standard HC, this metric hits a staggering ~3000 in deep networks.
+At that point, training becomes practically impossible.

 The Root Cause: Loss of Identity